Islam in Guyana: Guyana Islamic Trust

 The Guyana Islamic Trust (GIT) is a multi-faceted, nonprofit organization which has been established since 1978.
 The GIT has dedicated itself to the process of bringing about intellectual, moral and spiritual improvement to individuals, families and communities in Guyana.
 Their goal is education, since they believe "ignorance is the root cause of the intolerance, racism, immorality and criminality that pervades our society and our world."
 The Guyana Islamic Trust manages its grass root work through fourteen Administrative Districts.
 Some of GIT's works include organizing classes, social activities, and youth programs, as well as partnering with Jamaats, and da’wah to Non-Muslims.

 The National Islamic Sisters Association (NISA) is the women's arm of the GIT and focuses on women's faith-based and social needs.

 Guyana United Sad’r Islamic Anjuman

 The Guyana United Sad’r Islamic Anjuman (GUSIA) was founded in June 1973.
 It manages the Shaheed Girls’ Orphanage in Oleander Gardens and boys’ Orphanage in Kitty.

 Guyana Islamic Institute

-The Guyana Islamic Institute is an Islamic center of learning established in 1986 for teaching Arabic Language, Qur'anic Sciences and Islamic Studies.
+The Guyana Islamic Institute is an Islamic centre of learning established in 1986 for teaching Arabic Language, Qur'anic Sciences and Islamic Studies.